FFmpeg Installation & Troubleshooting

 JDownloader makes use of FFmpeg for:

-By default JDownloader does not make use of- or install FFmpeg.
-JDownloader does not even come with FFmpeg and will only ask you to install FFmpeg once you try to download an audio/video item which requires FFmpeg in order to proceed.
+JDownloader will only ask you to install FFmpeg once you try to download an audio/video item which requires FFmpeg in order to proceed.

-If the auto install fails, try to download/install FFmpeg manually.
+If the auto install fails, try to download and install FFmpeg manually as described down below.

 Screenshot of the FFmpeg installation prompt within JDownloader: